benmesander/rvint/README.md

 - Fast 32-bit unsigned division by 13 (no tests)
 - Fast 32-bit unsigned division by 100 (no tests)
 - Fast 32-bit unsigned division by 1000 (no tests)
-- Fast 32-bit signed division by 3 (unfinished, no tests)
-- Fast 32-bit signed for signed divisibility by 3 (no tests)
+- Fast 32-bit signed division by 3 (no tests)
-- Fast 32-bit signed for unsigned divisibility by 3 (no tests)
+- Fast 32-bit signed division by 5 (no tests)
 ### On 64-bit processors
 - 64-bit by 64-bit signed and unsigned division with 64-bit result and remainder. (unsigned division is RV64E compatible)
 - Fast 64-bit unsigned division by 3